 The second part of the APS method, production dispatching, is performed taking into account all the limitations and critical points.
 At the same time, in most APS systems, it is possible to impose additional restrictions on the process of operational production management.
 For example, you can require a combination of production batches to form a batch that is optimal for launch.

 In addition to the simultaneous planning, APS systems are able to realize the following features:

 - Optimization planning.
 Optimization in APS systems is carried out by using heuristics and/or complex mathematical models that are created for a specific industry or a particular enterprise.

 - Rapid response to changes in the production environment (delay in delivery, equipment failure, etc.).
 The APS system allows to quickly obtain a new plan, adjusted to reflect the changes that have occurred.

 - Distributed planning.
 Several people can participate in the development of a plan at the same time, but each of them is responsible for a certain planning zone (these are either separate machines or a certain planning horizon).

 - Ability to use web-based technologies that provide remote work with plans.

 The concept of APS is not yet standardized and is interpreted differently by various organizations and suppliers of production planning systems, from a superstructure over MRP II planning to an independent approach to production planning.

-In the IT-Enterprise system, the APS-plan is formed taking into account the limitations imposed by the permissible capacity utilization, the actual and forecast availability of materials and other production resources.
-As a result, detailed operational production plans are obtained for each work center with an optimal order of work.
+In the IT-Enterprise system, the APS-plan is formed taking into account the limitations imposed by the permissible capacity utilization, the actual and forecast availability of materials, and other production resources.
+As a result, detailed operational production plans are obtained for each work center with optimal order of work.